Raptor mini in GitHub Copilot: When to use it for multi-file refactors

 Agentic Development

-Crucial tip: Set the reasoning effort to High for optimal performance on complex multi-step tasks.
+Tip: Set the reasoning effort to High for multi-step work.

 Technical Debt Reduction